 As ZTNA adoption increases globally, the performance impact of these solutions will start to be noticed and will need to be dealt with.

 WAN optimization will become an essential tool in the ZTNA toolkit, in the way it currently is with SD-WAN.
 With our well established Accelerator client, our proven history of integrating with technology partners and our flexible licensing model, we are in a great position to provide WAN optimization for those who need to adopt Zero Trust technologies, but can’t accept the reduction in performance that this will inevitably bring.
+Read more on our ZTNA Acceleration page.

 Update: Banyan Security contacted us to suggest an alternative configuration to reduce the latency in the scenario that we tested.